syncfusion/blazor-showcase-loan-calculator/README.md

 3. Build and run the application.
 4. Access the loan calculator through your web browser.
 5. Enter the loan amount, interest rate, and loan term.
-6. Click the "Calculate" button to obtain the loan payment, amortization schedule, and other relevant information.
 7. Explore different scenarios by adjusting the loan parameters and analyzing the updated results.